A Distant Trumpet: Plot

 Lt.
-Hazard was ordered to report to the Secretary of War in Washington, D.C.
-At the office of the Secretary of War, Lt.
+Hazard was ordered to report to the Secretary of War in Washington, D.C. at the office of the Secretary of War, Lt.
 Hazard was presented the Congressional Medal of Honor.
 Lt.
 Hazard took this opportunity, to ask the Secretary of War to reverse their decision to send the Chiricahua Apache Indians to Florida and instead implement the promises he made to the Indians that they will be sent to a reservation in Arizona.
 When the Secretary of War refused Lt.
 Hazard's request, the latter in front of an assembly of press and family, makes a bold declaration about how the Indians have been betrayed by the United States Army and returned his Medal of Honor and gave his verbal resignation from the Army.

 General Quaint also took this occasion to hand in his resignation as a show of solidarity with the protest of Lt.
 Hazard.

-Gen. Quaint continued in trying to convince the Secretary of War to reverse their decision and allow Lt.
+Gen. Quaint continued trying to convince the Secretary of War to reverse their decision and allow Lt.
 Hazard to keep his word to War Eagle.
-Since the Secretary of War would not budge and instead called by telephone the President of the United States of America, (Chester A. Arthur) to consult, Gen. Quaint took this opportunity to talk with the President to warn him that there would be trouble with the Indians if the decision of the War Department was not reversed.
+Since the Secretary of War would not budge and instead telephoned the President of the United States of America (Chester A. Arthur) to consult, Gen. Quaint took this opportunity to talk with the President to warn him that there would be trouble with the Indians if the decision of the War Department was not reversed.

 The President overruled the Secretary of War and ordered the release of the Indian prisoners.
 Lt.
-Hazard was promoted to Captain and assigned as the new commanding officer of Fort Delivery.
+Hazard was promoted to captain and assigned as the new commanding officer of Fort Delivery.
 Capt.
 Hazard and Kitty, the widow of Lt.
-Teddy Mainwarring were married.
+Teddy Mainwarring, were married.